Andrewka-Java/simplewebapp/README.md

 >http://localhost:8090/actuator/

 ---
-_Liquibase_ for managing database versions:
+_Liquibase_ for managing database versions.
-> mvn liquibase:rollback -Dliquibase.rollbackTag=tagVersion

 That make a rollback you should run:
 * Make a rollback: